Clarkson Wright and Jakes Ltd Banner Image

 Do joint venture agreements need to be registered?

-If you have not set up a company or partnership, you may still need to register your joint venture with HM Revenue & Customs if the business exceeds the VAT threshold.
+If you have not set up a company or partnership, you may still need to register your joint venture with HM Revenue & Customs if the business exceeds the VAT registration threshold.
 Tax advice should be taken in connection with this.

 We can advise you on registration issues and deal with this on your behalf where necessary.